 Stock Symbol: IBM

 IBM is the world's largest information technology company.
-It is a leader in developing software, storage devices and microchips.
-It also fields a large business consulting division.
+It is a leader in cloud storage, services and cybersecurity.

 The company has operations in more than 60 countries.
 It has a major presence in New York with headquarters in Armonk and research facility in Yorktown Heights.
 IBM is a world leader in research and development and number of corporate patents received annually.

 In 2018, IBM reported revenues of $79.6 billion, up slightly from the previous year, and net income of $8.72 billion.